DevilSu/devilsu.github.io/content/about.md

 INFOCOM 2023, May @ NYC, my first paper :tada:

 As a die-hard fan of Doraemon, my ultimate goal is to have a forth-dimension pocket!\
-I also like to work on stuff I think is cool, hopfully I will have time to put them into the "cool stuff" tab soon!
+I also like to work on stuff I think is cool, hopfully I will have time to put them into the "cool stuff" tab.

 ## Links: